eclipse-embed-cdt/web-jekyll/pages/debug/qemu.md

 ---
-title: The QEMU debugging Eclipse plug-in
+title: The QEMU debugging plug-in
 permalink: /debug/qemu/

+summary: How to run Eclipse debug sessions using QEMU Arm.

 comments: true